Avicted/skogsnet_v2/README.md

 - **CSV Export:** Export all measurements to a CSV file with a single flag
 - **Configurable Logging:** Log to a file with log levels (info, warn, error)
 - **Web Dashboard:** Visualize measurements interactively with time range selection, dual axes, dark mode, and live updates
+- **Weather Data Integration:** Fetches current weather data from OpenMeteo API and displays it alongside measurements

 ## Requirements